 However, students who start the prep program in Level A and fail only once in any module can sit the PIE given at the end of Module 4, provided they score at least 70 points on the Module Exit Exam (Gateway) for Level C.

-Information about the content of the PIE and exam samples can be accessed on https://sfl.ieu.edu.tr/en/yeterlik-sinavi-ornegi.
+Information about the content of the PIE and exam samples can be accessed on http://sfl.ieu.edu.tr/en/yeterlik-sinavi-ornegi.

 Information regarding the in-module assessments and Gateway Exams can be found on Blackboard Learn Learning Management System.
 In order to access the system, one must be either a member of staff or student in the School of Foreign Languages.